YunoHost/doc/pages/01.administrate/05.advance/07.tor/torhiddenservice.md

+---
-## Using YunoHost as a Tor Hidden Service
+title: Using YunoHost as a Tor Hidden Service
+template: docs
+taxonomy:
+    category: docs
+---

 <div class="alert alert-warning">
 This tuto is not finished !
 Some data could leak with this setup like the main domain of your yunohost, so it's not a "Hidden Service".
 </div>